 A brownfield is a real property that the expansion, redevelopment, or reuse may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.

-The Brownfields Program will identify potential hazards, prepare for remediation, and create new redevelopment opportunities within the City’s Qualified Opportunity Zones including the South Expressway Corridor.
+In 2020, the City was awarded a $300,000 Community-Wide Brownfield Assessment Grant that will identify potential hazards, prepare for remediation, and create new redevelopment opportunities within the City’s Qualified Opportunity Zones including the South Expressway Corridor.

 Phase I and Phase II Environmental Site Assessments can be conducted on eligible properties within the general vicinity of the South Expressway Corridor.
 These environmental site assessments will be the catalyst for reclaiming these underutilized sites for the benefit of the community.